 - Were you pressured into it by family, friends, or a PETA video?

-- Did you change your diet because you know or believe that it’s good for you and the planet?
+- Did you change your diet because you know or believe it’s good for you and the planet?

 Establish A Support Network

 If you’re the only member of your family or circle of friends who’s switched to a plant-based diet, you may find eating out is problematic, and not everyone is accommodating or understanding of your new lifestyle.
 This lack of support can weigh heavily on you, making you feel very alone.
 You can overcome this by finding a network of supportive people, even if it’s an online community.